11 Top-Rated Resorts in San Juan, Puerto Rico

-The historic city was established in 1521 and is the second-oldest European-founded settlement in the Americas.
-The colonial city is right on the Atlantic coast, and as such has gorgeous stretches of powdery beach along its northern edge, from the ritzy Condado to the resort-packed shores of Isla Verde.
+The colonial city sits right on the Atlantic coast, and as such has gorgeous stretches of powdery beach along its northern edge, from the ritzy Condado to the resort-packed shores of Isla Verde.
+You won't have to venture far from many of these resorts to see the attractions of San Juan.

 If you're ready to go, check out our list of top resorts in San Juan, Puerto Rico.